Are you eagerly awaiting any signs of labour, so you know labour has begun or is imminent?

 - It’s your first baby and you are feeling slight bowel pressure

 - It’s your second baby and you are wondering why you are doing this again

-- You have to because you have run out of coping strategies or hot water at home
+- You’ve run out of coping strategies or hot water at home and need more help

 - You are having good 5-minute-apart contractions